 - Is it a better choice to manage the tasks using the agile board?

-- Is the TODO app enough to manage the tasks?
+- Is the TODO app sufficient to manage the tasks?

-Based on the project process and the real situation, various tools are used to manage project tasks
+Based on the project process and the actual situation, different tools are used to manage project tasks

 - Project Schedule